maxaldunate/aws-training/aws.01.compute.md

 		- No upfront: the smallest discount is applied

 * Spot Instances
+	- Bid for a large EC2 instance at a very low price
+	- No guarantee of having it
+	- Can suddenly be terminated
+	- Are only useful for processing data and apps that can be suddenly interrupted, batch jobs and background processing data
+	- Just pay for running time

 * Dedicated Instances
+	- Nothing on the video :(
 * Dedicated Hosts
+	- Nothing on the video :(

 ### Tenancy

 ### User Data
 ### Storas Options
 ### Security